McNerdius/TailBlazor/Source/wwwroot/content/tidy_css.md

 A simple cut-paste is all it takes.

-Note i've put this in a `*.razor.css` file.  **You could also just drop the `razor.` and `@import` the file directly in `site.css` and skip the Blazor integration steps that follow.**  But it only takes a couple edits to take advantage of CSS Isolation and only have to `@import` the Blazor-generated `site.styles.css` bundle.
+Note i've put this in `IconLink.razor.css` - a Scope CSS file.  **You could also just name it `IconLink.css`, `@import` the file directly in `site.css` and skip the Blazor integration steps that follow.**  But it only takes a couple edits to take advantage of CSS Isolation and only have to `@import` the Blazor-generated `site.styles.css` bundle.

 ### Enter `postcss-import` {#import}